deciduously/music/post.md

 ![modulation](https://upload.wikimedia.org/wikipedia/commons/a/a4/Amfm3-en-de.gif)

 This is how FM and AM radio process incoming sound signals to broadcast them to your radio, which can then perform the reverse and play back the original sound.
-We also don't do any of that today but the code in this post could be used as a jumping off point for working with those functions.
+We also don't do any of that today, but you could experiment with these functions with this as a base.

 ##### Pitch